chessgriffin/pkgsb/README.txt

 Hopefully, it should be fairly self-explanatory.
 The only required changes are to edit the $REPOPATH and $SOURCEDIR variables at the top of the script.
-The $SPKGDIR variable is option but might be useful.
+The $SPKGDIR variable is optional but might be useful.
 The $SPKGDIR directory is where you can save edited copies of the SlackBuild script or the .info file or save build options that can be passed to a SlackBuild script in a *.options file (e.g. openbox.options).
-Think of this as an "override" directory.
+Think of this as an "override" directory where you can save edited files without touching the actual repo.
 Anything here will be sourced after sourcing the actual SlackBuild script or the .info file in the repository.

-As you can see, spkg does not handle the actual syncing of the repo.
-I figured that the user can do this outside of spkg, either with rsync, or git, or ftp or whatever you need.
+spkg does not handle the actual syncing of the repo.
+I figured that the user can do this outside of spkg, either with rsync, or git, or ftp or whatever the user needs.
 The user can probably write a wrapper script around spkg in fact to handle the syncing.
 Again, spkg is supposed to be 'simple'.  :-)

 spkg supports sbopkg-style queuefile with the exception that it does not read build options passed in the queuefile after the pipe ('|') character.
 Save